KarthikUday/PathTwin/README.md

   verified not to be inflated by clonal or study-batch leakage via grouped cross-validation.

-**The honest accuracy ceiling.** Pose-reproduction accuracy (above) answers a different question than screening accuracy does: can the pipeline tell a real drug from a similarly sized decoy molecule?
-Tested directly across all 8 validated docking targets using the field-standard active-vs-decoy AUC-ROC benchmark (DUD-E methodology), with bootstrap confidence intervals to separate real signal from small-sample noise:
+**Validation of Docking-Based Screening Performance.** Pose-reproduction accuracy addresses whether the docking protocol can reproduce experimentally observed ligand poses, whereas screening accuracy evaluates whether the pipeline can distinguish active compounds from similarly sized decoy molecules.
+To assess this distinction, screening performance was evaluated across all eight validated docking targets using the active-vs-decoy AUC-ROC benchmark following DUD-E methodology.
+Bootstrap confidence intervals were calculated to quantify uncertainty associated with the sample size and to determine whether the observed discrimination differed from chance.

-**only 2 of 8 targets discriminate real drug from decoys with statistical confidence**, one clearly (AUC 0.90) and one in the *wrong* direction (AUC 0.30, worse than random).
-The other six are statistically indistinguishable from chance at this sample size.
-One target's underlying docking box was subsequently found to be mis-centered by ~13 Å and corrected; the fix improved that target's score but did not resolve the deeper pose-accuracy gap.
-This is the real, current ceiling on what this pipeline's docking scores can be trusted to mean.
+**Active–Decoy Discrimination Performance.** Across the eight validated targets, two showed AUC values that were statistically distinguishable from chance based on the bootstrap confidence intervals.
+One demonstrated positive discrimination (AUC = 0.90), while the other showed discrimination below chance (AUC = 0.30).
+The remaining six targets were not statistically distinguishable from chance at the evaluated sample size.
+During the validation process, the docking box for one target was identified as being mis-centered by approximately 13 Å and was subsequently corrected.
+The corrected configuration improved the corresponding screening performance, but did not substantially change its pose-reproduction accuracy.
+These results provide the current empirical assessment of the screening performance and interpretability of the docking scores within this pipeline.

-Full account: `DECISIONS_AND_LIMITATIONS.md`, "Docking accuracy validation" and "SHV-1 box correction" under Stage 2.
+Full details are provided in `METHODOLOGY.md` under "Docking accuracy validation" and "SHV-1 box correction" in Stage 2.

 ## Results